kalisio/kli/README.md

-  --shallow-clone                    Perform a shallow clone, ie. will not pull the whole repository history -p, --pull                         Pull git repositories for all modules -i, --install                      Perform yarn install for all modules -l, --link                         Perform yarn link for all modules --link-folder <folder>             Specify the folder to use to register yarn links -ul, --unlink                      Perform yarn unlink for all modules
+  --shallow-clone                    Perform a shallow clone, ie. will not pull the whole repository history -p, --pull                         Pull git repositories for all modules -i, --install                      Perform yarn install for all modules --check-files                      Use --check-files flag when running yarn install -l, --link                         Perform yarn link for all modules --link-folder <folder>             Specify the folder to use to register yarn links -ul, --unlink                      Perform yarn unlink for all modules